FraterCCCLXIII/ai-feed-notifications/README.md

 # AI Message Feed

 A React application that displays various types of AI assistant messages in a feed format, showcasing different message types, statuses, and interactive elements.
+It also includes a taxonomy of interaction patterns and an interactive demo.

 ## Features